BaseMax/SampleCaptchaAPI/README.md

 # Matno Contest - Back-End Programming

-# SampleCaptchaAPI
+# Sample Captcha API

-Implementing a captcha service using PHP and javascript to can use it anywhere such as Web.
+Implementing a **captcha service** using PHP and javascript to can use it anywhere such as Web.

 ## Using